Kenny477/aria-todo/README.md

 A todo app that focuses on productivity.

-Currently in development, this progressive web app aims to eventually implement machine learning to optimize the Pomodoro Technique for individuals' todo lists.
+Currently in development, this progressive web app aims to provides an innovative alternative to traditional todo apps by incorporating machine learning to help users manage time and maximize productivity within a given time period.

 Built with SvelteKit, TailwindCSS, and Supabase.